Corona virus SARS-CoV-2 and student exchange

 More information about the Corona virus SARS-CoV-2 is available via the Governing Mayor of Berlin (information in English, also available in Turkish and partially in other languages), the German Institute for Public Health (Robert Koch Institut, information partially in English), the Federal Center for Health Education (Bundeszentrale für gesundheitliche Aufklärung, information in German) or the Federal Ministry of Health (Bundesgesundheitsministerium, information in German).

 If you show symptoms of an infection (mostly fever and cough, also a running nose, a sore throat or rheumatic pains) or if you have been in touch with an infected person, please stay at home and get tested.
 You can call one of the Covid-19 medical practices all over Berlin to get a test - especially in acute cases.
 This website is in German so you might want to ask your buddy for help.
-You may also call the Berlin public health authority (030 90 282828) or use the website of the on-call doctors' service to book a test.
+You may also call the Berlin public health authority (030 90 282828) or use the website of the on-call doctors' service (in German only) to book a test.
 Another possibility is to go to one of the public Corona screening and testing centres all over Berlin.
-If you are not sure about your symptoms or only show light symptoms, you can also consult the online Corona counselling of the Berlin hospital Charité.
-I

 If you have been tested positively for the Corona virus SARS-CoV-2 with a PCR test, the Berlin public health authority will contact you and inform you about what you need to do.
-If you have been to ASH Berlin within the last two weeks, you should also inform ASH Berlin immediately (e-mail to corona@ ash-berlin.eu and incoming@ ash-berlin.eu).
+If you have been to ASH Berlin within two days prior to your infection, you should also inform ASH Berlin immediately (e-mail to corona@ ash-berlin.eu and incoming@ ash-berlin.eu).